 Distribution and status

-Found in dry areas of the Flinders and Mt Lofty Ranges.
+Found in dry areas on the Eyre Peninsula, the Flinders Ranges and the Mount Lofty Ranges in South Australia, growing in grassland and open woodland on loamy soils.
 Also found in Queensland, New South Wales and Victoria.
 Native.
 Common in South Australia.
 Uncommon in Queensland.
 Common in other States.

-Herbarium regions: Flinders Ranges, Eastern, Eyre Peninsula, Northern Lofty, Murray, Yorke Peninsula, Southern Lofty
+Herbarium regions: Flinders Ranges, Eastern, Eyre Peninsula, Northern Lofty, Murray, Yorke Peninsula, Southern Lofty, Green Adelaide

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Northern and Yorke, South Australian Arid Lands